BoyanGeorgiev96/track-nps/README.md

     $ git clone git@github.com:BoyanGeorgiev96/track-nps.git

+    $ bundle install

     $ rails db:setup

+The database setup will seed it with minimal working examples.
+A realtor, seller, property and a deal will be created.

 ## Running the server and sending requests
 Start the server by executing the following command in the terminal: